AbhinandanRoul/Live-Attendance-Capture-using-Face-Recogniton/README.md

 Update the path to an empty directory having only your photo<br>
 `pip install -r requirements.txt`<br>
 `streamlit run stapp.py`<br>
-Go to the localhost link displayed in terminal
+Go to the localhost link displayed in terminal<br>
+PS- Don't Forget to chnage the photo paths